p-ja/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

     ![](Images/mjv2-7-new.png)

    > **Note:** Please be aware that the below commands can run for up to two minutes.
-Hold off until the commands have completed.
+Hold off until the commands have been completed.

-1. Run the following command to create routing rule for the frontend application:
+1. Run the following command to create a routing rule for the frontend application:

    ```shell
       az spring gateway route-config create \